exfret/tunnelgame/docs/Tunnel Planning/Mechanics/Volunteering.md

-You can engage in volunteering at the orphanage, which advances certain storylines and gives something to do between expedition trips.
+You can engage in [[Locations/Orphanage/Volunteering/Volunteering|Volunteering]] at the orphanage, which advances certain storylines and gives something to do between expedition trips.
+See that link for the specifics of each trip.